 (a) For each underground gas storage project, the operator shall submit a project-specific Risk Management Plan to the Division for review and approval.
+For underground gas storage projects in existence at the time that this section goes into effect, the operator shall submit a Risk Management Plan in accordance with the requirements of this section within six months of the effective date of this section.
+If the Division identifies any deficiencies in the Risk Management Plan, then the Division will consult with the operator and identify an appropriate timeframe for correcting the deficiency.
 The Risk Management Plan shall demonstrate to the Division's satisfaction that stored gas will be confined to the approved zone(s) of injection and that the underground gas storage project will not cause damage to life, health, property, or natural resources.
 In accordance with subdivision (b), the Risk Management Plan shall evaluate threats and hazards associated with operation of the underground gas storage project and identify prevention protocols that effectively address those threats and hazards.
-The Risk Management Plan shall also specify a schedule for submitting updates to the risk assessment and prevention protocols to the Division.
+The Risk Management Plan shall also-specify a schedule for the operator to review and submit submitting updates to the risk assessment and prevention prevention and mitigation protocols to the Division.
 The Division may, in its discretion, require additional data, additional risk assessment, or modification of prevention protocols.
 The Division will review the Risk Management Plan periodically, but not less than once every three years.
 Risk assessment and prevention protocols in the Risk Management Plan shall be consistent with and additional to any other existing requirements.